 - Efforts to articulate thinking in such a way as to make it accessible to others and to our developing research community

 Martin taught in a secondary school for five years and since training in 1988, has been recognised as a Chartered Psychologist, gaining experience in Essex, Nottinghamshire and in Singapore, working for the Ministry of Education.
-Martin currently works part-time for Sheffield City Council as a Senior Educational Psychologist.
-He has been responsible for coordinating the training activities of a large multi-disciplinary service as well as managing a multi-disciplinary team.
+Martin currently works part-time for Sheffield City Council as a Principal Educational Psychologist.

 Chartered and HCPC registered Psychologist and Associate Fellow of the British Psychological Society.
 Member of the Association of Educational Psychologists and British Psychological Society, Fellow of the Royal Society of Arts.